 Trips and Events

-In the Upper Sixth, a particular highlight is the “Brains for Biologists” day, in which a visiting expert delivers a series of interactive lectures covering all aspects of neuroscience, from the most traditional anatomy and physiology to cutting-edge research.
+Sixth Form Biologists enjoy a “Brains for Biologists” day, in which a visiting expert delivers a series of interactive lectures covering all aspects of neuroscience, from the most traditional anatomy and physiology to cutting-edge research.
 The day culminates in a sheep brain dissection.
+Last year the Upper Sixth visited Kew’s Wakehurst Place Seed Bank, the largest collection of wild seeds in the world and an amazing example of ex situ conservation.

 Biology students enter the Biology Challenge (Years 9 and 10), the Intermediate Biology Olympiad (Lower Sixth) and the British Biology Olympiad (Upper Sixth).